 Day 1 in Rome

-Depending on when you land, check-in at the hotel and head for a stroll in the old city center.
+Depending on when you land, check in at the hotel and head for a stroll in the old city center.

-Toss a coin in the Trevi Fountain, step inside the Pantheon, have a glass of wine in Piazza Navona, rest on the Spanish Steps, and have a traditional delicious dinner in the old town.
+Once you’ve done so, have a glass of wine in Piazza Navona, rest on the Spanish Steps, and have a traditional delicious dinner in the old town.

 Day 2 in Rome